 Itasca home prices are not only among the most expensive in Illinois, but Itasca real estate also consistently ranks among the most expensive in America.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Itasca is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some villages, Itasca isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Itasca are a mix of both white- and blue-collar jobs.
 Overall, Itasca is a village of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Itasca who work in office and administrative support (14.93%), sales jobs (11.64%), and management occupations (10.75%).

 Also of interest is that Itasca has more people living here who work in computers and math than 95% of the places in the US.